-In addition, as inspectors have limited time to perform their inspections, we will assume that audits do not perfectly reveal all unreported events.
-More specifically, we assume that audits may reveal any safety event, regardless of whether they were observed by the agent.
+served by the agent.
 To do this, we adapt the model developed by Evans et al. (2009) and Gilpatric et al. (2011) to capture the imprecision that characterizes CO_2 emissions measurement technologies.
-Note that a crucial difference from their frameworks of Evans et al. (2009) and Gilpatric et al. (2011), is that the imprecision of the audit describes both the fact that the agent may fail to detect safety events, and the fact that the principal has only limited audit resources.
-The novelty in our case is the fact that the agent may endogenously affect the outcome of the audit.13
+Note that a crucial difference from their frameworks is that the imprecision of the audit describes both the fact that the agent may fail to detect safety events, and the fact that the principal has only limited audit resources.
+The novelty in our case is the fact that the agent may endogenously affect the outcome of the audit.14

-Hence, let u be a random variable distributed according to a cumulative distribution F and density f over [0;1].
+Hence, let u be a random variable distributed according to a cumulative distribution F and density f over [0; 1].
 The value taken by u represents the fraction of E{tot} detected by the principal during audits.
 When u takes values between z and 1, the audit reveals a number of events larger than what the manager publicly reported.
-When u takes values between ρ and 1, the audit reveals a number of events larger than what the manager privately observed.
-This captures both the imperfection of inspections performed by the principal, and the possibility of non-detection of safety events by the agent.
+When u takes values between ρ and 1, the audit reveals a number of events larger than what the imperfection of inspections performed by the principal, and the possibility of non-detection of safety events by the agent.
 The expected quantity Q of unreported events revealed by the audit is: